 Expedia has been outpaced by Priceline in the international markets.
 International bookings at Expedia have grown 30% annually since 2007, compared with 53% at Priceline.

-Competition in online travel is intense because of low entry barriers and the lack of switching costs for travelers.
 Search engines, metasearch, social media, and daily deals sites all pose threats to Expedia's competitive position.
 Read more